programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 ### Publishing your repository

 At the moment we are only recording our changes locally.
-We may be happy to only store our changes locally (it is still important to back our files up) but we may want to upload our repository onto Github to make it public or to have it stored outside of our computer.
-The process of doing this through GitHub Desktop is straight forward.
+We may be happy to only store our changes locally (it is still important to back our files up) but we may want to upload our repository onto GitHub to make it public or to have it stored outside of our computer.
+The process of doing this through GitHub Desktop is straightforward.
 On GitHub desktop you 'publish' repositories.
-This will **push** your repository from your computer to the Github website and set up a **remote** repository in the process.
+This will **push** your repository from your computer to the GitHub website and set up a **remote** repository in the process.

 {% include figure.html src="../images/getting-started-with-github-desktop-4.png" caption="Publishing a repository" %}